Specialists in hospital infection claims

 On the other hand, if evidence shows that hygiene procedures were inadequate, or were not properly followed by staff, then there may well be potential for hospital infection claims to be made.

-If your health is compromised by an infection you have picked up while in hospital and you would like to know if you are eligible for compensation then give us a call on 0333 888 0412 or email us at [email protected]
+So, if your health has been compromised by an infection you have picked up while in hospital, and you would like to know if you are eligible for compensation, then give us a call on 0333 888 0412 or email us at info@medicalaccidentlawyers.co.uk